DioxusLabs/taffy/README.md

 [![crates.io](https://img.shields.io/crates/v/taffy.svg)](https://crates.io/crates/taffy)
 [![docs.rs](https://img.shields.io/docsrs/taffy)](https://docs.rs/taffy)

 Taffy is a flexible, high-performance, cross-platform UI layout library written in [Rust](https://www.rust-lang.org).

-It currently implements the Flexbox and CSS Grid algorithms.
+It currently implements the following layout algorithms:

+- Flexbox
+- CSS Grid

 Support for other paradigms is planned.
 For more information on this and other future development plans see the [roadmap issue](https://github.com/DioxusLabs/taffy/issues/345).

 This crate is a collaborative, cross-team project, and is designed to be used as a dependency for other UI and GUI libraries.
 Right now, it powers:

 - [Dioxus](https://dioxuslabs.com/): a React-like library for building fast, portable, and beautiful user interfaces with Rust
 - [Bevy](https://bevyengine.org/): an ergonomic, ECS-first Rust game engine

+## Learning Resources

+Taffy implements the Flexbox and CSS Grid specifications faithfully, so documentation designed for the web should translate cleanly to Taffy's implementation.
+For reference documentation on individual style properties we recommend the MDN documentation (for example [this page](https://developer.mozilla.org/en-US/docs/Web/CSS/width) on the `width` property).
+Such pages can usually be found by searching for "MDN property-name" using a search engine.

+If you are interested in guide-level documentation on CSS layout, then we recommend the following resources:

+### Flexbox

+- [Flexbox Froggy](https://flexboxfroggy.com/).
+This is an interactive tutorial/game that allows you to learn the essential parts of Flebox in a fun engaging way.
+- [A Complete Guide To Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) by CSS Tricks.
+This is detailed guide with illustrations and comphrehensive written explanation of the different Flexbox properties and how they work.

+### CSS Grid

+- [CSS Grid Garden](https://cssgridgarden.com/).
+This is an interactive tutorial/game that allows you to learn the essential parts of CSS Grid in a fun engaging way.
+- [A Complete Guide To CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) by CSS Tricks.
+This is detailed guide with illustrations and comphrehensive written explanation of the different CSS Grid properties and how they work.

 ## Usage